 The recommendation is informed by a public consultation exercise which was undertaken in February and March 2020.
 The report highlights the results of this consultation exercise and demonstrates the benefits of, and community support for, the preferred option.

 1. Recommendation(s)

-1.1 Planning, Transport and Regeneration Overview and Scrutiny Committee Members are asked to Comment on the proposal to recommend Option C to Cabinet as the selected concept to be designed in more detail through the current Development Services Agreement contract with Network Rail.
+1.1 Cabinet are asked to:

+a) Approve Option C as the selected concept to be designed in more detail through the current Development Services Agreement contract with Network Rail

 2 Introduction and Background